 2. Design your site.

 We’ll identify website options that you can use to design a simple, beautiful, informational website that you can add to, change anyway you want to, make your own, and use to grow and market your business.
 I will help you decide which platform to use, where to host your site, what you need to include.
 I will offer guidance on strategic copy-writing and other tips and tricks you can use to effectively connect with your clients.
 You will be able narrow in on the finer points like choosing colors, picking the perfect images, adding a custom logo, etc.

 3. Make your site work for you.

-I will help you with your content.
+We will talk about your content.
 That is often the most difficult part of creating a website – knowing what to say and how to say it.

 All these words here – I wrote them myself.
 Because it’s not easy to do I have taken (more than) several content marketing courses.
 I’m not perfect at it – few people are – but if you’ve read this far then I think we’re good.